 Outs: Number of yet-unseen cards available to make a winning hand.

-Overcard: Higher card than players’ hole cards.
+Overcard: A higher card than players’ hole cards.

 Pocket pair: Two hole cards of the same rank.